 Well Water Laws in South Dakota

 South Dakota has very relaxed laws for domestic water wells.
-You can even legally dig your own well so long as you meet the state’s well construction standards.
-However, if not digging it yourself, you need to use a licensed well driller.
+You can even legally dig your own well if you meet the state’s well construction standards.
+However, you need to use a licensed well driller if not digging it yourself.